rudi-c/rudi-c.github.io/_posts/2017-10-06-simple-real-time-collaborative-text-editor.md

 <center><img src="/images/2017/alchemy_kiwi2.jpg" width="500"/></center>

 The fact that both Pong and Pang both decided to remove a Kiwi from the bag at once is not a problem (although *jeez, Pong, Pang, why did you have to do that?*).
 Remember, operations are idempotent and the end result should just be that the kiwi got removed from the bag.
-The problem is that Ping has two kiwis in his bag (🥝🥝) when receiving the two DELETE(🥝) messages from Pong and Page so Ping deletes both kiwis 🥝🥝.
+The problem is that Ping has two kiwis in his bag (🥝🥝) when receiving the two DELETE(🥝) messages from Pong and Pang so Ping deletes both kiwis 🥝🥝.
 In the meantime, Pong and Pang will end up with either one kiwi 🥝 or no kiwi 🥝 depending on whether ADD(🥝) or DELETE(🥝) arrived first.

 <center><img src="/images/2017/alchemy_kiwi3.jpg" width="500"/></center>